danialhasan/RefactorAI/packages/extension/README.md

 There are no known issues with RefactorAI at this time.
 If you encounter any issues, please report them to this [feedback form](https://forms.gle/WovhUia6eJQ8NeSW6)

 ## Release Notes

+### 0.2.3

+-   Add settings to allow users to opt in/out of new features

 ### 0.2.2